mattrips/scratchPad/ProtocolConformance 200703.md

 A concrete type is declared to conform to a protocol in one of two ways.
 A non-generic concrete type is directly declared to conform to a protocol, while a concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.

 A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
-When a concretization is formed, its protocol conformances are determined based on the pattern established by the generic type's declaration and extensions.
-A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols.
+A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
+When a concretization is formed, its protocol conformances are determined by that pattern.